 3. Vaginal bleeding

 When Can I Start Exercising After Pregnancy?

-You should be able to participate in an approved postnatal exercise program soon after the baby is born if you had a healthy pregnancy and a normal vaginal delivery.
+You should be able to participate in an approved postnatal exercise program soon after the baby is born.
+But only if you had a healthy pregnancy and a normal vaginal delivery.

-If you had a caesarean delivery, or other complications, you will need to speak to your Obstetrician about when it is safe for you to begin exercising again.
+If you had a caesarean delivery, or other complications, you will need to speak to your Obstetrician.
+They will guide you on when it is safe for you to begin exercising again.